baijum/essential-go/sphinx/answers.rst

    	}
    }

-**Problem 2:** Write a program to check if a given number is a multiple of 2, 3, or 5.
+**Problem 2:** Write a program to check if the given number is divisible by 2, 3, or 5.

 **Solution:**